 Tel: (612) 817-3144

 Gail gets more emails than to which she can politely or fully respond.
 And really must reduce time answering emails, which is heart breaking for her.
-An option is to have scheduled phone consultations for women who want to discuss an upcoming or previous birth.
+An option is to have scheduled phone consultations for women who want to discuss an upcoming or previous birth (there is a charge).

 Please resist sending general emails that say, "I'm pregnant and want to know what to do."
 I will say, "Honey, this site is for you!
 Enjoy exploring Spinning Babies."